3.4k

 Have questions about the CUDA Toolkit binary cache coming from Flox?
 Here are some answers to the most common questions we're receiving.

 We are bringing the NVIDIA CUDA Toolkit to users of Flox, a software virtual environment manager, and Nix, a package management and system configuration tool.
-This will allow Flox users to create virtual environments containing specific versions of the CUDA Toolkit, alongside over 180,000 packages available in the Flox Catalog.
-It will allow users of Nix to avoid lengthy software builds when working with the CUDA Toolkit.
-We believe it will take the pain out of setting up CUDA environments for developers and operators everywhere.
+This will allow Flox users to install the CUDA Toolkit and CUDA-accelerated packages in their environments.
+Because we're distributing these packages as binaries, users can skip lengthy software builds when working with the CUDA Toolkit.

 Flox is standing up infrastructure to redistribute the NVIDIA CUDA Toolkit as a series of user-space binary Nix packages.
 We will be performing the patchelf modifications in a legally compliant and reproducible way.
 This infrastructure will take the form of a build system and a Nix binary cache.
 This cache will work for Flox users out-of-the-box, or for users in the Nix community by adding a substituter.

-There will be two ways to use the packages in this new binary cache: 1) use the Flox CLI with `flox install` commands, or 2) configure a `nix.conf` with substituters and trusted-public-keys.
+There will be two ways to use the packages in this new binary cache: 1) installed like any other package using the Flox CLI, or 2) installed using a `nix.conf` with substituters and trusted-public-keys.
 Both methods provide access to the same pre-built binaries.

 We maintain a fork of Nixpkgs that we use to guarantee reproducible builds.
 We introduce no new changes or patches in this downstream repository, though; all modifications to NVIDIA package definitions are made in Nixpkgs first.
 We track nixos-unstable and build packages from quantized daily commits to ensure consistency, while contributing to Nixpkgs as needed.
 We intend to continue this upstream-first practice with the CUDA binary cache.